AhmetBugraKaplan/DrugClassificationMobileApp/README.md

 ## 🙏 Acknowledgments

-- Dataset source
+- Dataset source: Drug Classification Dataset
-- Libraries and frameworks used
+- Libraries and frameworks used: Flask, scikit-learn, Android, Jetpack Compose
-- Contributors and testers
+- Contributors and testers: Open source community

 ## 📞 Support

 If you have any questions or need help, please:
 - Open an issue on GitHub
-- Contact the maintainers
+- Contact: Ahmet Bugra Kaplan
 - Check the documentation

 ## 🔮 Future Enhancements